Map provided by city of Hoover

 Signature Homes wants to add the 108 acres highlighted here to the Blackridge development at the end of Stadium Trace Parkway.

 Signature Homes on Monday is asking the Hoover Planning and Zoning Commission to add 108 acres to the Blackridge development at the end of Stadium Trace Parkway.

 However, the developer is not asking for an increase in the number of houses that can be built, according to a proposal filed with the city.
 The number of houses that will be allowed in Blackridge would still be 1,150, including 650 houses on the 808 acres being developed by Signature Homes and 500 houses on the 823 acres being developed by Riverwoods Holdings.

 That would lower the overall housing density in Blackridge to 0.7 houses per acre.

-The property proposed to be added to Blackridge is being called the “boot property” because it is on land shaped like a boot along the Cahaba River, just west of the Signature part of Blackridge and just south of the 499-home Lake Wilborn development (also being developed by Signature Homes).
+The property proposed to be added to Blackridge is being called the “boot property” because it is on land shaped like a boot along the Cahaba River, just east of the Signature part of Blackridge and just south of the 499-home Lake Wilborn development (also being developed by Signature Homes).
 However, it is separated from the rest of Blackridge by railroad tracks.

 Roads in the “boot property” would be public roads, while roads in the rest of Blackridge will be private streets.